-As at 30 September 2021 the Group had no forward foreign exchange contracts in place (2020: none) to mitigate exchange rate exposure arising from forecast income in US Dollars, Australian Dollars and Euros.
+As at 30 September 2022 the Group had no forward foreign exchange contracts in place (2021: none) to mitigate exchange rate exposure.

 Foreign currency denominated financial assets and liabilities which expose the Group to currency risk are disclosed below.
 The amounts shown are those reported to key management translated into GBP at the closing rate: